facebook/react-native-website/docs/keyboardavoidingview.md

 Specify how to react to the presence of the keyboard.

-_Note: Android and iOS both interact with this prop differently._ _Android may behave better when given no behavior prop at all, whereas iOS is the opposite._
+> Android and iOS both interact with this prop differently.
+On both iOS and Android, setting `behavior` is recommended.

 | Type                                  | Required |
 | ------------------------------------- | -------- |